The new year marks the hijra of the first Muslim community.

 Asma’ Bint Abu Bakr (RA)

-Once Asma’ finally reached Medina, she gave birth to the first newborn from the Muslim community in Medina.
+Once Asma’ finally reached Madinah, she gave birth to the first newborn from the Muslim community there.

 Umm Salama (RA)

-After returning from Abyssinia to her home in Makkah, and seeing that things had not improved as immigrants to Abyssinia had thought, she and her family set out yet again to leave behind everything and migrate to Medina.
+After returning from Abyssinia to her home in Makkah and seeing that things had not improved as much as immigrants to Abyssinia had thought, she and her family set out yet again to leave behind everything and migrate to Madinah.